tedee-com/tedee-api-doc/docs/source/howtos/authenticate.rst

 Expiration date
 ~~~~~~~~~~~~~~~~~~

-Tedee API tokens are valid for 4 hours since the creation time.
+Tedee API access token is valid for 4 hours since the creation time.

 Debugger
 ~~~~~~~~~~~~